nasa-gibs/worldview/config/default/common/config/metadata/stories/atmospheric_rivers/step005.md

-Snow is even easier to differentiate in these false-color images, where show is shown in cyan while clouds are white.
+Snow is even easier to spot in these false-color images, where snow appears as bright turquoise while low clouds are white and high clouds are turquiose.